DindoLeonard/data-structures-and-algorithms/X1_Data_structures_graphs/notes.md

 - Cyclic & Acyclic
 - Cyclic can go to other node and other node and back, like full circle
 - Acyclic - where you can't do that

+## PROS and CONS

+- PROS
+  - Relationships
+- CONS
+  - Scaling is hard